Wietsevdv/GOAP_Research/README.md

 Brain will be capable of checkings stats and deciding what action it wants to do and asks GOAP to make a path.
 This means brain needs to be able to check preconditions.
 It would be handy if GOAP has access to the brains precondition checking function.
 Make the brain pass a function pointer to the GOAP at creation.
 This function takes a consequence (precondition) (and maybe data?)

-The GOAP needs context for preconditions to work.
-The question is how do I give it context?
-Some context will be "permanent" while others could be "changing".
-Example:
-AI wants to chop a tree.
-Precondition = ObtainAxe, context will always just be 1.
-Other precondition = HaveLocation, context is wherever a tree is, after chopping another one must be chosen.
-How do I give the GOAP access to this context so it can ask the brain if the precondition is satisfied?
-I will expand the action class.
-It will hold
+During the GOAPs path creating it needs context for the preconditions.
+(ChopTree -> HaveAxe & need a tree -> what tree?)
+This question for context will be asked by goap, through the action to the brain.
+Checking preConditions for ChopTree: HaveAxe & HaveLocation -> GOAP makes the action ask the brain if it has an axe and where it should go (nearest tree or something)